9 solutions for back pain you may not have thought of

 Other people report more relief from cold therapy devices, like ice packs.
 Because ice causes blood vessels to constrict, ice packs may be effective at reducing inflammation or swelling.

-Relief Expert Ice Pack is filled with nontoxic gel that keeps the pack frozen longer.
+The Relief Expert Ice Pack is filled with a nontoxic gel that keeps the pack frozen longer.
 The belted design wraps easily around the lower back, mid-back and shoulders.

 Supportive bedding